-The revised Pillar 3 guidelines published by the EBA do not apply for the Society.
-However, the Society has complied with additional guidance requiring disclosure of the Liquidity Coverage Ratio, shown in section 7.6 and asset encumbrance shown in Appendix A3.
+The Society has complied with additional guidance requiring disclosure of the Liquidity Coverage Ratio, shown in section 10.1 and asset encumbrance shown in Appendix A3.

 For capital purposes the Society is required to calculate and maintain regulatory capital ratios on a PG consolidated Group basis and on a Society only basis.
 The disclosures contained in this document are provided on a PG basis (except where otherwise stated) in accordance with Article 6(3) of the CRR.